Home AI Lab ·Part 1

 ss -tlnp | grep 11434

 The bind check should show *:11434 or 0.0.0.0:11434.
-If it shows only 127.0.0.1:11434, the Mac can’t reach it.
-This single detail — localhost vs. 0.0.0.0 — is one of the most common points where “works on my machine” breaks as a LAN service.
+If it shows only 127.0.0.1:11434, the client can’t reach it.
+This single detail, localhost vs. 0.0.0.0, is an easy point where “works on my machine” breaks as a LAN service.

 Bug 1: Windows thought my home network was public